St. Croix Lutheran Academy: Athletics

-St. Croix offers 23 interscholastic sports teams including baseball, basketball, bowling, clay target league, dance, football, golf, hockey, lacrosse, softball, soccer, swimming, tennis, track and field, volleyball, and wrestling.
+St. Croix offers 23 interscholastic sports teams including baseball, basketball, bowling, clay target league, dance, football, golf, hockey, lacrosse, softball, soccer, tennis, track and field, volleyball, and wrestling.
 The football, basketball and track teams make regular trips to the state tournament.
 The football team won their first MSHSL State Championship in class AAA with an undefeated season in 2011, and then again in 2013 with 10-2 record.
-The men's track and field team won the Class A Minnesota True Team State Track and Field championship in 2007, 2008, and 2009.
-Meanwhile the bowling team has made trips to state in 2017 (3rd), 2018, and 2019 (3rd).
+The men's track and field team won the Class A Minnesota True Team State Track and Field championship in 2009 and 2023.

-Fine Arts
+Fine arts

 SCLA offers a variety of opportunities in visual arts, choral music, instrumental music, and theatre or dramatic arts.
 The Croixaliers is a vocal ensemble that performs at school concerts, off-campus area worship services, and state and national choral festivals and competitions.
 Leadership opportunities include Model United Nations, Youth in Government, International Mentors, and many other programs.